 The coefficients for each set of singular vectors are generated by a call to program gen_sv_coeff.
 For each singular vector j and each odd member k random coefficients α{jk} are drawn from the Gaussian distribution with mean zero and standard deviation β .
-A Gaussian distribution has no compact support, i.e. the coefficients can become arbitrarily large although this is unlikely.
+A Gaussian distribution has no compact support, γ singular vector sets singular vector files EPSGAMMA initial extra-tropical SVs svifs, svifss EPSGAMMA EPSGAMMA_TC2INI initial SVs targeted on TCs svifs1,, svifs6 i.e. the coefficients can become arbitrarily large although this is unlikely.
 In order to avoid numerical instabilities, due to excessively large perturbation amplitudes the coefficients are limited to the range $[-3\beta, +3\beta]$.